Alveo/hcsvlab-docs/WebApp.md

 **Edit Configuration to Point to Target Server**

-Configure the following files to reference your server:
+Configure the following files to reference your server.
+The files should match your Rails environment name (e.g. staging, production).

     config/deploy/production.rb
       - role :web